ed-conte/cornell-irt-website/design-plan/design-journey.md

 **Narrow Design:**
 ![Home page design](design-plan/../exploratory-narrow-home.jpg)

+Explanation: The idea behind this sketch was to allow for the website visitor's to immediately understand what IRT stood for.
+Thus, the navigation menu includes labels like home, about, newsletter, and e-board.
+The navigation menu is placed at the top of the screen, in the form of a hamburger menu, since this is customarily the way that websites are structured.
+This commonly used format facilitates navigation.

 ![About page design](design-plan/../exploratory-narrow-about.jpg)

+Explanation: The idea behind the about page sketch was to provide the necessary information for visitors to understand what IRT stands for and how they can get involved.
+Nonetheless, to make this content easily accessible on narrow screens, all the information is stacked (including the aside).
+This stacking is commonly done on websites to optimize the screen space.
+As previously mentioned, the navigation bar (along with the logo) is placed at the top of the screen, as is commonly done across websites.
+At the bottom of the page, users are able to find important information about ways to contact IRT, and their social media platforms.
+The footer also includes copyright content, which is normally found across most websites.

 ![Newsletter page design](design-plan/../exploratory-narrow-newsletter.jpg)

+Explanation: The newsletter page opens with the navigation menu at the top of the screen, making it easily accessible.
+The content that follows is stacked to optimize the screen space and allow for easy use.
+At the end of the screen, users can find the footer with the same content across all pages; the content repetition in the footer is a common practice, allowing users to find the most vital information on any page they find themselves on.

 **Wide Design:**
 ![Home page design](design-plan/../exploratory-wide-home.jpg)

+Explanation: The home page has the same content in both the wide version and the narrow version; it is a common practice to make sure that the audience can access all information regardless of their device.
+Instead of being stacked, most of the content is now seen side by side in order to make the most of the screen space.
+Thus, the navigation bar is now at the top of the page in a horizontal format, instead of a vertical one.
+The footer stayed the same.

 ![About page design](design-plan/../exploratory-wide-about.jpg)

+Explanation: The about page features a similar format as the home page.
+That is because the main content is found beside the aside; this is a common practice for wide screen layouts.
+For consistency reasons, the navigation bar and footer are kept the same on all pages.

 ![Newsletter page design](design-plan/../exploratory-wide-newsletter-1.jpg)

+Explanation: The newsletter page opens with a horizontal navigation menu at the top of the screen, making it easily accessible.
+The content below that is arranged in a Z-pattern; thus, the images are placed beside the content that corresponds to them.
+The Z-pattern was implemented because it was proposed by one of the individuals who were interviewed.
+At the end of the screen, users can find the footer with the same content across all pages; the content repetition in the footer is a common practice.

 ![Newsletter page design](design-plan/../exploratory-wide-newsletter-2.jpg)

+Explanation: This sketch is a continuation of the last newsletter design.
+Here  it is evident that the Z-pattern continues until the bottom of the page.
+At the end of the screen, the footer has content that users can interact with; specifically, the footer makes it easy for users to find IRT's social media platforms and contact information (in case they have any questions that have not been answered through the website).

 <p><cite> Layout Exploration </cite> by Ingrid Gruener and Elaine Wu</p>